edarruiz/ArchitectCodingChallenge/README.md

 >
 > *I prepared this document to guide you through my test.*
 >
-> *Here you will find information not only about the solution I provide, but also about the process I went throught to think, decide, evaluate, create, implement, test and document every part required to provide the results of this test.*
+> *Here you will find all information related to the solution I provide for this test.*
 >
 > *I'd like to thank you for your time, and for your attention while reading my code and my documentation.
 I did my best to provide you a good experience while evaluanting my test.*
 >